Home » Nursing Home

 Apart from the basic daily rate paid by the residents, nursing home care also covers the costs of medical, surgical, and dental treatments for the residents.
 These expenses include the cost of medicines, diagnostic tests, surgery, physical therapy, and hospitalization for minor accidents.
 For minor illnesses, the cost of treating the illness may include administering medications, physiotherapy, x-ray, and other specialized treatment.
 The cost of long-term care is borne by the family member of the resident who is aged or has a debilitating disease.

-Another major advantage of Autumn Care Nursing Home is that the physical therapists and the Medicaid provided under the facility are well-trained professionals.
+Another major advantage of Nursing homes is that the physical therapists and the Medicaid provided under the facility are well-trained professionals.
 They are well-versed with the requirements of the residents.
 Therefore, the residents can be assisted to resume their normal lifestyle quickly.
 Apart from regular nursing home care, the assisted living facility can also provide services such as housekeeping, meal planning, and shopping.
 Also, the facility can help the residents take part in group activities such as crafts, music, dances, and other community events.

 One of the primary concerns of the families is the reduction of nursing home costs.
 As most of the time, the charges are borne by the family member of the resident, it is important to keep an eye on the costs.
 The cost of each service offered depends on the type of assignment being given to the resident.
 In some cases, the charges are lower if the resident is assigned to a patient who needs minimal assistance.
 For example, if a patient requires only help with the bed and toilet, these costs are generally lower than those of a patient requiring assistance with dressing and hygiene.

-The nursing home care provided to the long-term and short-term residents can be determined based on various factors.
+The nursing home care provided to long-term and short-term residents can be determined based on various factors.
 For the long-term residents, the rate of unemployment and the average income of the resident can be taken into consideration.
 This would be compared with the average income of the resident in his or her new state.
 In this case, the percentage of the income earned in the new state would be deducted to get the true figure for the nursing home costs.
 This new figure could then be compared with the cost in the old state to see if the difference between the two is greater than twenty percent.

 Another factor that would determine nursing home care costs is whether the resident is covered by a Medicaid program.
 Residents who are covered by a Medicaid program are eligible for some or all of the medical care benefits in the home.
 However, the rates and coverage may be different from one state to another.
 For this reason, families should check with local Medicaid offices to find out if they are eligible for the medical care benefits.
 If you move to a new state and are eligible for Medicare, you will be automatically enrolled in the Medicare supplement plan.